Caroline Roberts-Cherry - Chair

 Sally Hobbs - Vice Chair

-Sally’s background is in public service leadership, commissioning social care, health and housing services.
-She has worked at national, regional and local levels as part of leadership and improvement teams, headed joint commissioning for several North West health and social care authorities, and led local government transformation and improvement programmes.
-She has provided management consultancy in organisational and service change, undertaking research and innovation programmes, in public services. .
-Sally has substantial expertise and experience in financial management, and has delivered significant financial efficiencies to ensure that services are sustained and protected for the benefit of the people they serve.
-She has been actively involved in the development of domestic abuse services for over 30 years.
+Sally's background is in public service leadership, commissioning social care, health and housing services.
+She has worked at national, regional and local levels as part of leadership and improvement teams.
+Sally has headed joint commissioning for several North West health and social care authorities and led local government transformation programmes.
+Sally has provided management consultancy in organisational and service change for public services.
+Sally has substantial expertise and experience in financial management and has delivered significant financial efficiencies to ensure that services are sustained and protected for the benefit of the people they serve.
+She has been actively involved in the development of domestic abuse service for over 30 years.

 Janet Pickering - Secretary